 Many other health partnerships are focussed on clinical research, but the model we have in Bristol, North Somerset and South Gloucestershire is different.
 We cover not only clinical and biomedical research, but also public and population health, and primary care.
 We do not focus solely on illness: we also address lifelong health and how to prevent illness in the first place.

-"regional partnerships bringing together expertise from universities and NHS organisations.
+"AHSCs are regional partnerships bringing together expertise from universities and NHS organisations.
 Working with local partners including local authorities and industry, they improve health and care services by translating early scientific research and discoveries into benefits for individual patients and local and national populations."NHS England

 Working with our Integrated Care System

 We were the first AHSC in England to develop a fully integrated relationship with its Integrated Care System (ICS).
 We provide the Research and Innovation Steering Group for Healthier Together, which is our local ICS.